 Beatrice describes herself as “a sophisticated digital nomad”, originally from Mauritius, now slowly travelling around the world.
-She is currently based in Capetown, South Africa, where she writes her blog Mademoiselle Nomad to inspire others to “embrace The Art of Sophisticated Living”.
+She is currently based in Capetown, South Africa.
 You can find her on Instagram.
 Photos provided by Beatrice, taken by Hubert Chan Kin.

 If you enjoyed reading this you might like to read the other posts in the series on French DOM-TOM about Martinique, Mayotte, Réunion, Guadeloupe, St Martin, French Guyana, French Polynesia and Guadeloupe again.